mikeroess/AdobeApplication/CommunityOutreach.md

    > You know, I learned a lot by reviewing Spice and Wolf season one.
 I learned never to use words like “furry” or “tsundere,” even if I think I know what those words mean.
 I learned that many readers consider “Rental Shelf” to be a pan (I disagree).
 I learned that anime fans love Spice and Wolf.

 ### Details on email campaigns you’ve driven.
+- In 2016 [I did this kickstarter campaign](https://www.kickstarter.com/projects/432973105/puppet-vr-murder-mystery) for a personal project, the "Puppet VR Murder Mystery.
+I was inspired to pitch the project at the [NY Media Center's VR Pitchfest](http://nymediacenter.com/events/event/?id=46910F62-0543-4157-B569EF3C490345BE&slugid=virtual-reality-pitchfest), and chosen from hundreds of applicants to pitch to a Shark Tank of professionals.
+  - I used SurveyMonkey and GreenInbox to try and reach all my Gmail and Facebook contacts.
+  - Realizing that SurveyMonkey emails get sorted into Gmail's "Promotions" tab, I used a Gmail add-on script to email 80 people per day.
+  - I plan on re-launching this campaign next March with a lower goal, using everything I've learned about Kickstarter so far.

 ### Open source projects you’ve contributed to, or a write-up of your contributions to a closed source project that we can verify.
+  - Here's a good write-up of [Twitch Plays Shakespeare](http://fromjia.com/projects/twitch/), funded by the Google Experiments in Storyteling Grant.
+I created and directed the project, collaborated on coding it, and hired Jia as the graphic designer.
+[Here's the code](https://github.com/futuremarc/Twitch-Plays-Hamlet).
   - Here's [my first ever pull request](https://github.com/shiffman/The-Nature-of-Code-S14/pull/1) , which I did in [Dan Shiffman's](https://www.youtube.com/user/shiffman) amazing Nature of Code class at [ITP](https://tisch.nyu.edu/itp):
  - My final project in that class was written in javascript.
     - Here's [a code sample](https://github.com/ErinFinnegan/Omnomitron/blob/master/itallhappenshere.js)